yourbasic/api/README.md

 low-level operations on many diverse platforms.
 But please, don't add more fuel to the fire.

 The Go `io` package is a new fresh start.
-The library does take some getting used to, but it's small and manageable.
+The library takes some getting used to but it's small and manageable, and handles the most common use cases well.
 Unfortunately, no amount of API design can fully protect us from the thorny history of file systems and fleeting memory technologies.

 ### One package, one idea